volzinnovation/p5.jsPacman/README.md

 Deployment
 -----------
-Copy contents of dist folder to a web server of choice.
+* Copy contents of docs folder to a web server of choice.
+* Running it locally only works through a web server NOT from disk (will throw Fetch API errors)

 Development
 -----------